The Complete Student Ambassador Guide: Real Examples from 15+ Years Running Campus Programs

 What it looks like:

-• Day in the life” content that naturally integrates your product
+• Ambassadors create day-in-the-life content that naturally integrates your product into their routines

 Real Example: Apple Student Ambassadors

-Create tutorial content showing how they use Apple products for their major (design students show Creative Suite workflows, music students show GarageBand projects, etc.).
-Apple features best content on their education page.
+Students create tutorial content showing how they use Apple products for their major (design students show Creative Suite workflows, music students show GarageBand projects, etc.).
+Apple features the best content on their education page.

 Your Version: